Heckler & Koch VP9: Design details

+In 2025, HK introduced the updated A1 line of the SFP9/VP9, with more aggressive slide serrations similar to those found on the SFP9 M, improved trigger bar and controls, optics ready slide, beveled magazine well and more contoured magazine base plate.

 Reception

-The Heckler & Koch VP9 won Guns & Ammo’s Handgun of the Year award in 2014.
+The Heckler & Koch VP9 won Guns & Ammo's Handgun of the Year award in 2014.

-American Rifleman, one of the National Rifle Association’s flagship magazines, named the Heckler & Koch VP9 the winner of the Golden Bullseye Award for 2015 Handgun Product of the Year.
+American Rifleman, one of the National Rifle Association's flagship magazines, named the Heckler & Koch VP9 the winner of the Golden Bullseye Award for 2015 Handgun Product of the Year.